Jun P. Espina 16 min read

 The above verses do not talk of the descendants of both Esau and Jacob.
 Had they been thinking about posterity, then all of Esau’s descendants would go to hell, and Jacob’s, to heaven.
 The Bible does not teach that.

 The Honor and Glory of Christ

-I don’t have the qualifications to argue with great authors as Arthur Pink; I am only interested in investigating the place of my dear Lord Jesus Christ in the above teaching.
-Where is Christ’s glory and honor in Hyper-Calvinism?
+I don’t have the qualifications to argue with brilliant authors such as Arthur Pink; I am only interested in investigating the place of my dear Lord Jesus Christ in the above teaching.
+Where is Christ’s glory and honor in hyper-Calvinism?